-Locally, moderate- to low-amplitude, subparallel seismic reflections of the Hultberget, Ebbadalen, Minkinfjellet and Wordiekammen formations are disrupted by and slightly bending along moderate to shallow dipping, bedding-oblique reflections, which are interpreted as minor early Cenozoic thrust faults (Figure 4a, c, d and f).
-These minor thrusts appear to flatten downwards and die out within high-amplitude seismic reflections of the Billefjorden Group, thus supporting the presence of bedding-parallel décollements in uppermost Devonian-Mississippian sedimentary rocks (Figure 4c).
+Locally, moderate- to low-amplitude, subparallel seismic reflections of the Hultberget, Ebbadalen, Minkinfjellet, and Wordiekammen formations are disrupted by and slightly bending along moderate- to shallow-dipping, bedding-oblique reflections, which are interpreted as minor early Cenozoic thrust faults (Fig. 5a, c, d, and f).
+These minor thrusts appear to flatten downwards and die out within high-amplitude seismic reflections of the Billefjorden Group, thus supporting the presence of bedding-parallel décollements in uppermost Devonian-Mississippian sedimentary rocks (Fig. 5c).

-Seismic reflections within the overlying Gipshuken Formation dip gently to moderately and display continuous to partly chaotic facies (Figure 4f).
-These are disrupted by possible gently NE-to east- and SW- to west-dipping thrusts that seem to flatten downwards into the Top Wordiekammen Formation reflection, forming part of possible imbricate thrust systems (Figure 4a, c, d and f) resembling thrusts within coals and coaly shales of the Billefjorden Group (Figure 3b).
-This interpretation is supported by onshore Eurekan thrust geometries on the northern shore of Sassenfjorden (supplement 5).
-This suggests the presence of (a) décollement level(s) within the Wordiekammen Formation and/or at the boundary between the Wordiekammen and Gipshuken formations.
-Internal seismic packages display significant thickness variations, pinching out laterally and, in places, becoming as thick as the whole Gipshuken Formation (Figure 4a, c, d and f).
+Seismic reflections within the overlying Gipshuken Formation dip gently to moderately and display continuous to partly chaotic facies (Fig. 5f).
+These are disrupted by possible gently NE- to east- and SW- to west-dipping thrusts that seem to flatten downwards into the Top Wordiekammen Formation reflection, forming part of possible imbricate thrust systems (Fig. 5a, c, d, and f) resembling thrusts within coals and coaly shales of the Billefjorden Group (Fig. 4b).
+This interpretation is supported by onshore Eurekan thrust geometries on the northern shore of Sassenfjorden (Fig. S5).
+This suggests the presence of a décollement level (or levels) within the Wordiekammen Formation and/or at the boundary between the Wordiekammen and Gipshuken formations.
+Internal seismic packages within the Gipshuken Formation display significant thickness variations, pinching out laterally and, in places, becoming as thick as the whole Gipshuken Formation (Fig. 5a, c, d, and f).
 These thickness variations are tentatively related to tectonic thickening due to early Cenozoic thrusting and, potentially, to the presence of partially mobile evaporite within the Gipshuken Formation (Dallmann et al., 1999).

-4.2.3.
-Structures in Reindalspasset
+4.2.3 Structures in Reindalspasset

-Seismic data in Reindalspasset show a N-S-trending open fold structure (Figure 4g).
-In Lower-Middle Devonian rocks, the lowermost part of the fold shows semi-continuous to chaotic, moderate- to low-amplitude, locally undulating seismic reflections that display intensive disruption and wedge-shaped geometries (Figure 4g).
-Moderate- to low-amplitude reflections within wedge-shaped seismic packages display S- and Z-shaped geometries that are disrupted respectively by moderately west- and east-dipping reflections that appear to be responsible for the thickening of internal units and that flatten and die out upwards prior to or at the boundary with overlying uppermost Devonian-Mississippian rocks (Figure 4g).
-These wedge-shaped seismic packages are interpreted as thickened sheets crosscut by early Cenozoic thrust faults that, in places, form duplex structures comprised of floor- and roof-thrusts connected by link thrusts.
+Seismic data in Reindalspasset show a N-S-trending open fold structure (Fig. 5g).
+In Lower-Middle Devonian rocks, the lowermost part of the fold shows semi-continuous to chaotic, moderate- to low-amplitude, locally undulating seismic reflections that display intensive disruption and sigmoidshaped geometries (Fig. 5g).
+Moderate- to low-amplitude reflections within sigmoid-shaped seismic packages display Sand Z-shaped geometries that are disrupted respectively by moderately west- and east-dipping reflections that appear to be responsible for the thickening of internal units and that flatten and die out upwards prior to or at the boundary with overlying uppermost Devonian-Mississippian rocks (Fig. 5g).
+These sigmoid-shaped seismic packages are interpreted as thickened sheets crosscut by early Cenozoic thrust faults that, in places, form duplex structures comprised of floor and roof thrusts connected by link thrusts.
 Associated undulating reflection geometries are thought to represent folding.
-Based on the sub-continuous, low- to moderate-amplitude seismic facies and on the presence of folds and bedding-subparallel thrusts, it is probable that (at least the upper part of) this seismic unit is composed of shale-rich, Lower-Middle Devonian sedimentary strata of the Wood Bay and/or Grey Hoek and/or Wijde formations.
+Based on the sub-continuous, low- to moderateamplitude seismic facies and on the presence of folds and bedding-subparallel thrusts, it is probable that (at least the upper part of) this seismic unit is composed of shale-rich, Lower-Middle Devonian sedimentary strata of the Wood Bay and/or Grey Hoek and/or Wijde formations.